TeamLasalle/RL-Project/README.md

 ```bash
 ./script/simulate.sh ./model/RL/model-56-3000 2 ./output/test.txt ./output/RL_2_Dialog.txt
 ```
-for \<PATH TO MODEL\>

-to generate seq2seq dialog, type model/Seq2Seq/model-77

-to generate RL dialog, type model/RL/model-56-3000

-\<SIMULATE TYPE\> can be 1 or 2

-the number represents # of former sentence(s) that chatbot considers

 __if you choose 1, chatbot only considers user's utterance__

 __if you choose 2, chatbot will considers user's utterance and chatbot's last utterance__

-\<INPUT FILE\> is the testing data

-you can just use *tmp/sample_input.txt* or *tmp/sample_input_new.txt* in this repository for convenience

-or you can create your own testing data (copy the format from abovementioned files)

-\<OUTPUT FILE\> is the output of input file

-type any filename you want

 ## start training
 ### Step0: change configs